JohnEarnest/Decker/docs/format.md

 - `description`: a string giving a human-readable description of the purpose of the ConDef.
 - `image`: an _Image Record_ used as the background of instances of the ConDef.
 - `script`: a number or string corresponding to a `{script:ID}` chunk, analogous to the script of a card from the perspective of contained widgets.
+- `template`: a string containing a Lil script that will be used as the default script for newly-created instances of this ConDef.
 - `attributes`: a rectangular dictionary with the following columns:
-	- `name`: the name of an editable property for instances of this ConDef.
+	- `name`: the attribute name of an editable property for instances of this ConDef.
+	- `label`: the display label of an editable property for instances of this ConDef.
+If missing, the `name` will be used.
 	- `type`: the type of this editable property, for the purpose of supplying a sensible user interface for editing.
 An invalid `type` will cause the current row to be ignored.

 Attribute `type`s may be one of the following: